microsoft/botbuilder-utils-js/packages/botbuilder-feedback/README.md

 ![sample feedback buttons](images/feedback-sample-66.png)

 _The user may click or type their response.
-If anything besides the available options is typed, the feedback is considered ignored_
+If anything other than the available options is typed, the feedback is considered ignored_

 ## API